vegaitglobal/coding-tips/string-concatenation-java/README.md

 If you get info about currently installed java, then you're good to go, if not, install java jdk and repeat the steps.

+You can read more about it on our [blog](https://www.vegaitsourcing.rs/media-center/blog/2019/1/string-concatenation-in-java/).

 ### How to run benchmarking
 It's a maven based project, so to run it just execute:
 ```$xslt